 Editable template sections are either mandatory or optional.

-Mandatory sections are intended to hold information that is mandated for inclusion in all CSU Subject Outlines by the Subject Outline Policy, e.g. Consultation procedures, Schedule; and Rationale for all assessment items.
+Mandatory sections are intended to hold information that is mandated for inclusion in all Charles Sturt Subject Outlines by the Subject Outline Policy, e.g. Consultation procedures, Schedule; and Rationale for all assessment items.
 Authors and QA Officers (QAO) can identify mandatory sections by a red asterisk * displaying against the section header in their respective Edit Outline and QA Outline screens.

 Mandatory sections cannot be null.
 If left null, they will fail the system Compliance Check.
 The Compliance Check is a quality control check built into the Subject Outline Tool to ensure completeness and validity.
 Learn more: Compliance Check